akuklev/akuklev/what-are-dependent-types.md

 ------------------

 Dependent types allow to put all the assumptions on arguments into function signatures.
 This is beneficial for multiple reasons:
-* It helps to prevent security vulnerabilies.
+* It helps to prevent security vulnerabilies;
-* It provides the framework for argument validation that extends the possibilites (**TODO**).
+* It provides a framework that extends the possibilites for argument validation;
 * It shifts critical information from the documentation, which tends to be neglected by both writers and intended readers, into function signatures which do not grow outdated.

 Precise signatures made possible by dependent types are highly desirable for APIs and settled libraries, but the scope of dependent types goes far beyond that: they enable a multitude of very advanced programming techniques including exact real arithmetics.